Solar Power for Camping Purposes

 You can choose between mounting the panels on the roof of your vehicle - recommended for tourers - or using mobile panels or roll-up “solar blankets” that you can place wherever they can absorb more sunlight.
-The second options is best suited for campers, since position is fundamental to optimize the panels’ efficiency.
+The second options are best suited for campers since the position is fundamental to optimise the panels’ efficiency.
 Even the smaller inclination changes can affect output, so be very careful about how you align them, check if they are shaded in any way and regularly remove dust.
 Dust can be problematic especially for roof-mounted panels that are constantly exposed and gather more dirt.
 However, solar panels are very easy to clean and just need to be wiped with non-abrasive materials to avoid scratches.

 A full solar panel kit for camping needs to have a few things.
 First of all, the panels need to be portable and compact, hence many people choose thin film panels.
 You will, of course, need a solar battery, plus an inverter and solar regulator (or charge controller, fundamental to avoid damages to your battery caused by overcharging).

 - You can choose between three different types of solar panels.
 'Classic' panels are made of crystalline silicon and come in mono- and polycrystalline models.
 Monocrystalline panels are slightly more efficient (which means that they convert more sunlight into electricity) and thus more expensive than polycrystalline ones.
 Amorphous silicon or thin film panels are cheaper but less efficient than their crystalline competitors, and therefore need much more space to produce the same amount of energy.
 However these panels have the huge advantage of being flexible and foldable, since they are made of a thin layer of photovoltaic material that can be sprayed on flexible plastic.
 We, therefore, also refer to them as flexible solar panels.
 Crystalline panels are rigid and more fragile, therefore they need to be covered by a glass layer and are not so easy to maneuver.
 Moreover, the efficiency of thin film panels is slightly less affected by high temperatures.